openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

 * New option to use phone's default language (recommended).
 * In case you want AAPS in different language than standard phone language you can choose from a broad variety.
 * If you use different languages you might sometimes see a language mix.
-This is due to an an android issue that overriding default andorid language sometimes doesn't work.
+This is due to an an android issue that overriding default android language sometimes doesn't work.

   .. image:: ../images/Pref2020_General.png
     :alt: Preferences > General